Presented by Rainsrabble

 "Well yes as a matter of fact I do."
 He looked entirely too smug standing there, leaning comfortably against the window pane.
 Smug Malfoys never meant good things for Gryffindors.

 "Oh, I just can't wait to hear this.
 Who Malfoy?
 Who would you recommend I use shamelessly to get a cheap thrill by humiliating someone I care about?
 Not that it wouldn't feel good mind you."
 She tagged on the end before she could help herself, the benefits of this plan sneaking back up to the forefront of her mind.
-It would feel soooo good to get back at Ron and teach him that he couldn't go around treating women that way.
+It would feel so good to get back at Ron and teach him that he couldn't go around treating women that way.
 She didn't even want him back; she just wanted to be able to tell him to sod off, publicly.

 "Why, me of course.
 One Draco Malfoy at your service."